 When you turn angry, visualize the element.
 For example, if your friend was the reason behind the anger, imagine your friend shrinking in size.
 As he turns smaller and smaller, you will notice a weight off your chest.
 Visualize your friend turning so small that he turns into a speck of dust and you blow him off your hand.

-The technique sounds silly but does exactly is necessary at that moment.
+The technique sounds silly but does exactly what is necessary at that moment.
 Try it out.

 How anger affects your body